 Eastfjords of Iceland

 A trip around the East Fjords of Iceland can be rewarding for the photographer with many coastal coastal scenes and gentle mountains inland.
-It is not a great place for those in a hurry.
+It is not a great place for drivers in a hurry.
 Every road is winding and going in and out of the fjords takes some time.

 Most Fjords have towns on their Northern shores.
 I guess this is to get sunlight during the shorter Winter days.
 Maybe it also protects from the Norwegian winds coming from the North.

 About half way up the East coast is Fáskrúðsfjörður.
 Most visitors to the area will welcome the tunnel which takes you through to Reyðarfjörður in about 15 minutes, but if you want the best from the area, avoid the tunnel and continue through Fáskrúðsfjörður.

 The fishing village has an Old connection with France and you will see French and Icelandic flags fluttering together.
 The streets have French/Icelandic names.

 Shortly after leaving Fáskrúðsfjörður Village, you will find some opportunities to get close to the coast before the road goes uphill.
 The volcanic coastline bears the scars of both glaciers and the ocean.
 After driving up hill there is a chance to stop.